 The tower today is now the 4th generation since the Great Fire of Kawagoe.
 Sakai Tadakatsu, the lord of Kawagoe Domain at the time, ordered its construction between 1627 and 1634 in the Edo period.

-The town prides itself on the murasaki imo (purple potato) and you can find various confectionery made of this, such as manjyu and of course, soft-serve ice cream.
+The town prides itself on the murasaki imo, or purple potato.
+You can find various snacks made of murasaki imo, such as manjyu and soft-serve ice cream.
 The Coedo craft beer is also a must-try.
 In fact, the Coedo craft beer from this Little Edo has won several awards globally.

-For a taste of Showa era nostalgia while in Little Edo, there’s the Dagashi Yokocho (yokocho meaning alley, dagashi referring to sweets made for children) where you can find all sorts of small sweet treats from cigarette-shaped chewing gum, to all sorts of candy imitating “adult food” like grilled eel or pork cutlets.
+For a taste of Showa era nostalgia while in Little Edo, visit the Dagashi Yokocho.
+Yokocho means alley, while dagashi refers to sweets made for children.
+You can find all sorts of small sweets from cigarette-shaped chewing gum to all sorts of candy imitating “adult food” like grilled eel or pork cutlets.

 Access: 30 minutes from Ikebukuro on the Tobu Tojo Line Express Train bound for Kawagoe.

-Many of the beautifully-preserved, grey and white-motif warehouses have been given a new lease of life as cafes, fashion boutiques and restaurants, though some old buildings still serve their original purposes as soya sauce retailers and rice wholesalers.
+Many of the beautifully preserved, grey and white-motif warehouses have been transformed into cafes, fashion boutiques, and restaurants.
+However, some old buildings of Little Edo still serve their original purposes as soy sauce retailers and rice wholesalers.
 As a result, Kurashiki, Japan satisfies shoppers as well as Japanese history enthusiasts.

 Access: 17 minutes from Okayama Station via the Sanyo Honsen bound for Kurashiki Station.